agentplug/agenthub/docs/.implementation_design/phase3.3_mcp_tools/document_retrieval_tool_design.md

         top_k: Number of top relevant chunks to retrieve
         return_format: "chunks" (raw chunks) or "answer" (synthesized answers)
         similarity_threshold: Minimum similarity score for chunks
+        enable_reranking: Whether to use LLM-based reranking (default: True)
-        **kwargs: Additional parameters
+        rerank_model: Model to use for reranking (default: from environment) **kwargs: Additional parameters

     Returns: